background logo image

 What is the connection between metabolic health and mental health?

-Many people are surprised to learn that numerous studies indicate that those with poor metabolic health, including impairments like insulin resistance, metabolic syndrome, pre-diabetes, or type 2 diabetes, have a significantly increased risk of serious mental illness such as bipolar disorder, major depression, or schizophrenia.
+Numerous studies indicate that those with poor metabolic health, including impairments like insulin resistance, metabolic syndrome, pre-diabetes, or type 2 diabetes, have a significantly increased risk of serious mental illness such as bipolar disorder, major depression, or schizophrenia.

 The correlation holds in the opposite direction as well; those with serious mental illness have a higher likelihood of having metabolic dysfunction.
-Clinical experience and emerging evidence suggest that improving metabolism through ketogenic diets–as well as smart approaches to nutrient deficiencies, sleep, exercise, and stress reduction–can create mental health.
+Clinical experience and emerging evidence suggest that improving metabolism through ketogenic diets, as well as smart approaches to nutrient deficiencies, sleep, exercise, and stress reduction, can create mental health.
 This is the connection we explore at Metabolic Mind.

 What are metabolic therapies for mental health?